Presto (album): Critical reception

-Gregory Heaney of AllMusic described the album as 'workmanlike' and removed from the creativity of their earlier works.
-However, he asserts that the songs aren't terrible, just a sense that something is not quite clicking, perhaps due to the length of time it had been since the band wrote more-traditional, guitar-based songs.
-However, before such a review was posted on November 10, 2012, the site had listed a favorable 4.5 star (out of a possible 5) review of the album by Mackenzie Wilson.
-Wilson described the album as one that "intelligently leads Rush into the '90s without musical bleakness".
+Gregory Heaney of AllMusic described the album as "workmanlike" and removed from the creativity of their earlier works.
+However, he asserted that the songs weren't terrible, just that something was not quite clicking, perhaps due to the length of time it had been since the band wrote more-traditional, guitar-based songs.
+However, before Heaney's review was posted, the site had listed a favorable 4.5 star (out of a possible 5) review of the album by Mackenzie Wilson, who described the album as one that "intelligently leads Rush into the '90s without musical bleakness".

 Track listing

 Personnel

 Credits taken from the album's CD liner notes.